IMPS College of Engineering and Technology

-IMPS College of Engineering and Technology (IMPSCET) is an engineering and management college located in Uttar Jadupur, Malda, West Bengal, India.
-The college was established in 2003.
+IMPS College of Engineering and Technology (IMPSCET) is an engineering college located in Uttar Jadupur, Malda, West Bengal, India.
+The college was established in 2003, Run by the IMPS Educational Trust.
 It provides engineering, technological and management education.
 The college is an AICTE-approved institution and is affiliated to the Maulana Abul Kalam Azad University of Technology.

 Academics

 This college offers Bachelor of Technology (B.Tech) in Computer Science & Technology, Electronics & Communication Engineering, Civil Engineering and Electrical Engineering courses which are affiliated to Maulana Abul Kalam Azad University of Technology.
+It was also offered Diploma in Engineering (Dip.Eng.) courses in the Jalpaiguri branch between 2015 and 2025 in Computer Science & Technology, Civil Engineering, Electrical Engineering, and Mechanical Engineering, which was affiliated with West Bengal State Council of Technical and Vocational Education and Skill Development.